kube-logging/logging-operator/docs/configuration/crds/v1beta1/common_types.md

 ### bind (string, optional) {#metrics-bind}

 Bind is the address the metrics endpoint listens on.
 Defaults to 0.0.0.0, or to [::] when enabledIPv6 is set.
+The syslog-ng metrics exporter has no listen address option, so it ignores this field.

 ### enabled (*bool, optional) {#metrics-enabled}